UMass-RC/unity-docs/docs/software/conda.md

 ## Introduction ##

-The conda package manager allows users to compile software easily and without admin privileges.
+The conda package manager allows users to install software easily and without admin privileges.
 Conda environments can be created for any software set, and can be enabled/disabled dynamically not unlike modules.

 A conda environment is not to be confused with [the environment of your login shell](module-intro.md).
 The package tied to an environment module is compiled by hand by the Unity admins, where **conda packages can be installed by any user with a simple command**.
 A conda environment can contain any number of packages, where a module usually only contains one.
 Modules and conda environments can be used together.